Nature Words in Irish, pt. 5: Catkin to Crocus (following up on acorn to buttercup) Posted by róislín on Oct 17, 2019 in Irish Language

 “Catkin” — now there’s a word I don’t use very often in English and I’m tickled pink to be writing about it here, in a blog for Irish language learners.
 The other “c-anna” words for today’s post are a little more basic: cauliflower, chestnut, clover, conker (not “conquer” as such!), and crocus.

 Anybody remember why I’ve picked this set of words to discuss here?
-Going back to my post of 20 August 2019, we’ve been looking at the 50 or so nature terms that were removed from the Oxford Junior Dictionary (OJD), which h I must add is otherwise a very admirable publication, as is everything thing I’ve ever seen from Oxford University Press.
+Going back to my post of 20 August 2019, we’ve been looking at the 50 or so nature terms that were removed from the Oxford Junior Dictionary (OJD), which I must add is otherwise a very admirable publication, as is everything thing I’ve ever seen from Oxford University Press.
 I especially love the dictionaries (ní nach ionadh, má tá aithne agat orm!).
 I still treasure my 2-volume miniaturized edition, which came in its own specially designed box with a drawer for the magnifying glass that was included.
-Pre-online databases, of course, which is where most people, including myself, use the Oxford Dictionary of the English language today, given that the last printed volume took up four feet of shelf-space (1.22 m) and weighed about 150 pounds (over 10 stone) .
+Pre-online databases, of course, which is where most people, including myself, use the Oxford English Dictionary today, given that the last printed volume took up four feet of shelf-space (1.22 m) and weighed about 150 pounds (over 10 stone) .

 The publishers justified the removal of the nature terms from the OJD in order for make room for new, high-tech, social media-oriented words like “broadband” and “chatroom.”
 Since the OJD has a word ceiling of 10,000, some older words had to go to make room for the new.
 Articles about the removal started to appear about 10 years ago and have surfaced intermittently since then, especially as the dialogue about the role of nature in our lives, especially children’s lives, continues.
 Does it make us happier, healthier, more grounded, and perhaps less allergic, to spend more time in nature, looking at and interacting with 3-dimensional objects in the landscape?
 That’s one important question, but I also wonder what the Irish reaction would have been if something similar had happened with an Irish language dictionary.
 Not that there are lots of monolingual Irish dictionaries around (though An Foclóir Beag meets that challenge nobly).
 This is especially true regarding children’s dictionaries, but there are, at least, school dictionaries, picture dictionaries, etc. An Foclóir Beag is great, but it’s meant for the adult reader, or at least the older child.
 The OJD‘s target readership was seven-year-olds.